scalr-tutorials/image_publishing/README.md

 ### Using the script with your Scalr install

-Make sure you installed the requirments (see below).
+Make sure you installed the requirements (see below).

 Edit the `.kitchen.yml`, in particular the "platform" section, to your Scalr installation.
 Edit the `test_and_publish.sh` script.
 You will likely have to change the `KITCHEN_INSTANCE`, `OS`,